 Posted by Willy Franzen on February 26, 2013.
-Positions below updated every five minutes.
+Jobs updated daily.

 It’s amazing how much weight a college degree holds in the job market considering that most employers have no idea what classes you took, what you learned, or how you did (unless you include your GPA).
 With that said, we all know that a college degree isn’t enough to land a job these days–employers want education and experience that is directly applicable to their jobs.
 College is only a small slice of the education that you’ll need to succeed, but it’s so nicely packaged.
 As we start to see education as more of a lifelong experience, we’re going to need better credentials.
 That’s what Degreed offers.
 They’re a San Francisco, CA and Salt Lake City, UT based startup that “jailbreaks degrees” by offering “a free service that scores and validates your lifelong education from both accredited (i.e. Harvard) and non-accredited (i.e. iTunesU, Lynda.com, Khan Academy, etc.) sources.”